-Currently, there are six U.S. coastal purse seine vessels (that fall between vessel class sizes 2 and 3; well volume carrying capacity 46 and 181 mt) listed on the IATTC Active Vessel Register and four purse seine vessels in class size 6 (>363 mt well volume carrying capacity) (Aug.
-1, 2013).
+Currently, there are 20 U.S. coastal purse seine vessels (that fall between vessel class sizes 2 and 3; well volume carrying capacity 46 and 181 mt) listed on the IATTC Active Vessel Register and 13 purse seine vessels in class size 6 (>363 mt well volume carrying capacity) (April.
+21, 2015).
+However, vessel participation ranges from year to year.
+For example, on August 1, 2013, six U.S. coastal purse seine vessels (between class sizes 2 and 3) and four purse seine vessels in class size 6 were listed on the IATTC Active Vessel Register.
 As stated earlier, most of the U.S. commercial landings of PBF from the IATTC Convention Area are those of the coastal purse seine vessels operating in the SCB, which opportunistically target PBF when they are available in the EPO.
 Otherwise, these vessels pursue their primary target species, small pelagics especially Pacific mackerel, Pacific sardine, anchovy, and market squid (Landings of these species can be found in reference PFMC 2010).
 As stated in Section 3.2.1 and 3.2.2, the larger purse seine vessels on the IATTC Active Vessel Register target tropical tunas in the EPO.
 These vessels rarely make catches of PBF as the fishing grounds differ for tropical tunas since these species prefer warmer water temperatures than PBF.

-The U.S. coastal purse seine fleet landings of PBF (in mt) from 1998 (the last time there was a PBF catch of over 500 mt) through 2011 can be found in Figure 3-5.
-In 2009, which was a particularly high year of U.S. PBF catch, the purse seine fleet landed 410.2 mt of PBF for ex-vessel revenue of \$441,102, in 2011 dollars, and five mt of skipjack tuna for ex-vessel revenue of \$3,776 (PFMC 2011c).
+The U.S. coastal purse seine fleet landings of PBF (in mt) from 1998 (the last time there was a PBF catch of over 500 mt) through 2014 can be found in Figure 3-5.
+U.S. PBF catch was particularly high in 2009 and was unconstrained by management measures at that time.
+In 2009, the purse seine fleet landed 410.2 mt of PBF for ex-vessel revenue of \$441,102, in 2011 dollars, and five mt of skipjack tuna for ex-vessel revenue of \$3,776 (PFMC 2011c).
 They also landed small amounts of albacore tuna and yellowfin tuna.
-Their 2009 ex-vessel revenue, in 20011 dollars, was \$366,664 for 474 mt of coastal pelagic species.
+The fleet's 2009 ex-vessel revenue, in 20011 dollars, was \$366,664 for 474 mt of coastal pelagic species.
 Purse seine vessels class size five and under (<363 mt well volume carrying capacity) are considered small business entities according to the Small Business Administration's revised small business size standards (revenues equal to or fewer than \$19 million per year for finfish fishing) (78 FR 37398 June 20, 2013).
 It is estimated that from 2004-2008, the majority, if not all, class size five U.S. purse seine vessels had revenues of fewer than \$0.5 million per year.
 Class size six vessels are also considered small business entities.
 It is estimated that large purse seine vessels typically generate about 4,000 to 5,000 mt of tuna valued at about \$4 to \$5 million per year.